Vistas de techos

 • Missing shingles.
 Missing shingles are an open invitation for water, snow, and ice to infiltrate your roof system and cause a host of water-related home damage.
 Reach out to a roofer right away if you spot missing shingles or visible roof damage such as holes or cracks.

 • Discolored shingles.
-Algae is the most likely culprit here: algae can thrive in almost any climactic condition and have a serious effect on your roof.
+Algae is the most likely culprit here: algae can thrive in almost any climatic condition and have a serious effect on your roof.
 Thankfully, a roofing professional will be able to work with you to identify the issue and suggest resolutions.

 • Improper attic ventilation.
 Advances in construction products and procedures mean that heat, moisture, and condensation that used to escape through walls and windows can now build up inside of homes and attic spaces: this can lead to increased energy costs, ice dams, and potential damage to roofing products and structural supports.
 Proper ventilation helps prevent this.
 Outside your home, check that ridge vents and eave vents are free of debris.
 In your attic, make sure nothing (such as insulation) is blocking ventilation.
 Curled roof shingles may also be a sign of attic ventilation issues.